ember-learn/ember-blog/source/2021-10-09-the-ember-times-issue-165.md

 Be kind,

-the crowd and the Learning Team
+Chris Ng, and the Learning Team